 How to Measure Risk-Adjusted Returns

-Learn how to use the Sharpe Ratio to compare investments
+Using the Sharpe ratio to compare investments

 Most investors look at total returns over various timeframes—such as one-year, three-year, and five-year— when evaluating an investment.
 These returns can be a bit misleading since they aren’t adjusted for risk.
 After all, a penny stock may have risen over 100 percent over the past year, but that doesn’t necessarily make it a compelling investment opportunity.

-In this article, we will look at how the Sharpe Ratio can help investors compare investments in terms of both risks and return.
+The Sharpe Ratio can help investors compare investments in terms of both risks and return.

 Risk-Adjusted Returns 101